Finding the Best Places to Retire Since 2006!

 Cons: Dust storms occasionally occur.

-Notes: The population has grown 2% during the last 10 years.
-Home prices have increased 30% since last year.
+Notes: The population has grown 9% during the last 10 years.
+Home prices have maintained their value since last year.

 Recommended as a Retirement Spot?
 Yes